sam1474u/Python-Flask-Application-Kubernetes/README.md

 What we need to start:
 To successfully perform this tutorial, we must have the following:

-1.A paid Oracle Cloud Infrastructure account. https://docs.oracle.com/iaas/Content/GSG/Tasks/signingup.htm
+A paid Oracle Cloud Infrastructure account. https://docs.oracle.com/iaas/Content/GSG/Tasks/signingup.htm

-2. SSH support:
+SSH support:
 A MacOS or Linux computer with ssh support installed.
 A Windows machine with Git Bash installed. https://gitforwindows.org/

 In this tutorial we are going to use a Mac machine.

-1. Gather Required Information
+### Gather Required Information
 Prepare the information we need from the Oracle Cloud Infrastructure Console.

 Check our service limits: